What is Amazon SageMaker AI?

 The platform significantly simplifies complex ML tasks.
-Instead of manually managing infrastructure, SageMaker automatically provisions computing resources, scales training jobs across hundreds of GPUs, and deploys models with one click.
+Instead of manually managing infrastructure, SageMaker AI automatically provisions computing resources, scales training jobs across hundreds of GPUs, and deploys models in a few steps.
 Integrated feature stores centralize reusable features, pipelines automate MLOps workflows, and Model Monitor oversees production models for data drift and performance degradation.
+For very large distributed training, SageMaker HyperPod accelerates generative AI development across thousands of GPUs with automatic fault recovery.

-For European enterprises, SageMaker is available with full data residency in EU regions.
-The platform supports all common ML frameworks (TensorFlow, PyTorch, scikit-learn, XGBoost), offers GPU-optimized instances for deep learning, and enables distributed training for large models.
-SageMaker integrates seamlessly with S3 for data storage, Lambda for event-driven inference, and CloudWatch for monitoring.
+For European enterprises, SageMaker AI is available with full data residency in EU regions such as Frankfurt, Ireland, Paris, Stockholm, and Milan.
+The platform supports all common ML frameworks (TensorFlow, PyTorch, scikit-learn, XGBoost, Hugging Face Transformers), offers GPU-optimized instances for deep learning as well as AWS-built accelerators (Trainium, Inferentia), and enables distributed training for large models.
+SageMaker AI integrates seamlessly with S3 for data storage, Lambda for event-driven inference, and CloudWatch for monitoring.

 SageMaker Studio